c4cs/c4cs.github.io/_commands/ubuntu/useradd.md

 ### Final details
 After adding a new user with `useradd`, the new account will be locked.
-To unlock the user account, you'll need to set a password with the 'passwd' command.
+To unlock the user account, you'll need to set a password with the `passwd` command.

 ~~~bash
 $ useradd newperson